|

 101007 |

-The Geo S12
+The Geo

-model is added.
-This DLL will be included in subsequent CATT-Acoustic updates but can be downloaded in advance (requires unexpired free updates).
+included in subsequent CATT-Acoustic updates but can be downloaded in advance (requires unexpired free updates).
 UnCTT and UnZIP the contents in your current "CATTDATA"\Sd2Data\NexoGEO_CATT folder overwriting old files. |

 |